March 15, 2021

 Adding to students, parents, and alumni, Yan Dominic Searcy, Associate Dean of the School of Health and Human Services at Southern Connecticut State University, argues, “Because state universities — and some private universities — were established by state constitutions and are supported by tax dollars, the actual customers of higher education are the citizens of respective states.”
 If we accept this proposition, then higher education’s customers are…well, just about everyone!

-Students, parents, alumni, citizens – all customers of higher education.
+Students, parents, alumni, and community members are all customers of higher education.
 How can all of these customers’ voices help institutions (let alone even be heard)?
-Stay tuned for several practical ideas and examples in upcoming posts.
+Stamats can help you define a strategy to connect with and highlight your customers’ voices.
+Email us today to get started.